 Stagecraft and outstanding vocal qualities firmly established the reputation of Ekaterina Semenchuk as a shining star of the opera world.
-Leading soloist of the famous Mariinsky Theatre, she made her debut on this stage while still studying at the St. Petersburg State Conservatory.
+She made her debut on this stage while still studying at the St. Petersburg State Conservatory.

 In the past seasons, she sang at the Metropolitan Opera the roles Marina (Boris Godunov) and Polina (Pique Dame), as well as her first Azucena (Il Trovatore) in Valencia under the baton of Zubin Mahta.
 At the Royal Opera House Covent Garden she has sung Olga (Eugene Onegin) and at the Berlin Staatsoper she was Preziosilla (La Forza del Destino) and Polina (Pique Dame), all these under the musical direction of Daniel Barenboim.
 With Valery Gergiev, she has performed Didon (Les Troyens) at the Mariinsky Theatre in Saint Petersburg, at Carnegie Hall in New York and at the Suntory Hall in Tokyo.
 Among many other impressive appearances, worth mentioning also her performances as Fricka (Die Walkure) with the Los Angeles Opera.

 In 2013, her performance as Eboli (Don Carlos) directed by Peter Stein and conducted by Sir Antonio Pappano made a splash at the Salzburg Festival.